 These issues have also been unfolding against a backdrop of structural change in the sector.
 The government’s target of net-zero emissions by 2050 means that businesses in Energy, Water & Mining are under growing pressure to adopt more efficient, greener technologies that will help them to lower their carbon footprints, by moving towards renewable sources of energy.
 There is also an ongoing need to replace existing capacity within some sub-sectors, with high initial costs potentially involved, but in a wider market that is facing major global uncertainties.

-Domestic sales growth and customer demand
+Domestic sales growth

 Selling and input prices, and profits growth